jnozzi/cocoadev.com/markdown/CreatingAudioFilesWithQuickTime.md

 ----

-Anyone know how the *General/QTMovieExportSettings* attribute is supposed to work for     writeToFile:withAttributes:?
-The documentation says that its "an object of type General/NSData that contains an atom container of movie export settings".
-But unfortunately it's not that easy to get custom settings via General/QTAtomContainers.
+Anyone know how the *QTMovieExportSettings* attribute is supposed to work for     writeToFile:withAttributes:?
+The documentation says that its "an object of type NSData that contains an atom container of movie export settings".
+But unfortunately it's not that easy to get custom settings via QTAtomContainers.

 ----

 I've been trying to make this work as well.
-I have code for getting the General/QTAtomContainer, but my export code still doesn't work.
+I have code for getting the QTAtomContainer, but my export code still doesn't work.
 I posted to the Quicktime-API list to see what I'm doing wrong.
 If I get it fixed, I'll post back here.

 Update: two very kind people from Apple got back to me and solved my problem for me.
-I've put together a complete list of instructions with code on General/QTMovieExportSettings.
+I've put together a complete list of instructions with code on QTMovieExportSettings.

 ----